joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 ## The basics

-### Frequency

-Weekly or fortnightly is ideal for most teams.
+Run them weekly or fortnightly.
 Monthly is too rare to build a real relationship.
 In your [first 90 days](/your-first-90-days-as-tech-lead), establishing this rhythm is one of the most important things you can do.

-### Don't cancel

-Cancelling a 1:1 sends a message: you're not a priority.
-If you absolutely must reschedule, reschedule rather than cancel.
-The meeting should happen every week, even if it's shorter than usual.
+Don't cancel.
+Cancelling a 1:1 tells someone they aren't a priority.
+If you have to move it, reschedule rather than cancel.
+The meeting should happen every week, even if it runs short.

-### Let them set the agenda

-The 1:1 belongs to them, not you.
-Ask what they want to discuss.
-If they don't have anything, that's useful information too.
-Either things are going smoothly or they don't feel comfortable raising issues.
+Let them set the agenda.
+The 1:1 belongs to them.
+Ask what they want to discuss, and if they don't have anything, that's useful information too.
+Either things are going smoothly or they don't feel comfortable raising problems.

-### Take notes

-Not during the meeting necessarily, but after.
+Take notes, though not necessarily during the meeting.
 What did you discuss?
 What did you commit to?
-What should you follow up on?
-Without notes, you'll forget, and forgotten commitments wear away trust.
+What needs a follow-up?
+Without notes you'll forget, and forgotten commitments wear away trust.

 ## Questions that work